omarahmed1111/Tasks-List-App/README.md

 * Clear tasks by hitting the clear tasks button.

 # Technology
-The website is built with Javascript ES6.
+The website is built with Javascript ES6 for the logic part, and bootsrap for the UI part.

 # Run
 The website could be run simply by opening index.html file in your browser.